 5. Term of Software Service

-5.1 The Software Service is agreed for an initial fixed term of twenty-four (24) months from the commencement of the Contract.
-After the expiry of the initial fixed term, the Software Service will be renewed automatically by an additional twelve (12) months, unless it is terminated by either Party in writing subject to three (3) months’ notice to the end of its term from time to time.
+5.1 The Software Service is agreed for an initial fixed term of twenty-four (24) months from the commencement of the contract.
+After the expiry of the initial fixed term, the Software Service will be renewed automatically by an additional twelve (12) months, unless it is terminated by either contracting party in writing subject to three (3) months’ notice to the end of its term from time to time.
 During its respective term, the Software Service may only be terminated for good cause.